Status

 Full description

-A total of 120 patients, aged 18 years and older and planned for gynaecological pelvic surgery with an American Society of Anaesthesiologists (ASA) physical status score of I-III, were included in this study.
-All participants were female patients.
-All patients underwent general anaesthesia.
-Exclusion criteria were unstable haemodynamics (persistent hypotension preventing extubation at the end of surgery, arrhythmia, ejection fraction (EF) < 40%), valvular heart disease, cardiac pacing, obesity (BMI >35), chronic obstructive pulmonary disease (COPD), Increased intrabdominal pressure, open wound at the US site, preoperative severe hypertension (systolic blood pressure >180 mmHg, diastolic >110 mmHg), use of angiotensin II receptor blockers (ARB), angiotensin coverting enzyme inhibitor (ACE-I) and refusal to participate in the study.
+This study was conducted between May 2022 and November 2023.
+A total of 122 female patients aged 18 years and older, scheduled for gynaecological pelvic surgery with an American Society of Anaesthesiologists (ASA) physical status score of I-III, were included in this study.
+Exclusion criteria included unstable haemodynamics (persistent hypotension preventing extubation, arrhythmia, ejection fraction/EF < 40%), valvular heart disease, cardiac pacing, obesity (Body mass index/BMI >35), chronic obstructive pulmonary disease (COPD), increased intra-abdominal pressure, open wounds at the ultrasound site, preoperative severe hypertension (systolic blood pressure/SBP > 180 mmHg, diastolic blood pressure/DBP > 110 mmHg), use of angiotensin II receptor blockers (ARB), angiotensin-converting enzyme inhibitors (ACE-I), and refusal to participate in the study.

-Randomization was performed by the sealed envelope method.
-The closed envelopes were randomly numbered, and each patient randomly selected the envelope that defined her group.
-Those who chose the envelope ending with an even number were identified as group A patients (n = 55), and those who chose the envelope ending with an odd number were identified as group B patients (n = 55).
+Randomization was performed using the sealed envelope method.
+Envelopes were randomly numbered, and each patient selected an envelope to determine her group.
+Patients who selected an envelope with an even number were assigned to Group A (n = 55), while those who selected an envelope with an odd number were assigned to Group B (n = 55).

-When the patient reached the operating theatre, the fasting period was questioned and recorded.
-5 lead electrocardiography (ECG), pulse oximetry and non-invasive blood pressure monitoring (Fabius GS Premium Drager Anesthesia monitor, Germany) were performed.
-Masimo Rainbow (Adult/Neonatal Pulse CO-Oximeter Adhesive sensor, CALIFORNIA) probe was placed on the left index finger of the patients for measurement of PI and PVI values.
-Heart rate (HR), SBP, MBP, MBP, PI and PVI baseline measurements were recorded.
+Once in the operating theatre, standard monitoring was initiated, including 5-lead electrocardiography (ECG), pulse oximetry, and non-invasive blood pressure monitoring (Fabius GS Premium Drager Anesthesia monitor).
+A Masimo Rainbow (Adult/Neonatal Pulse CO-Oximeter Adhesive sensor) probe was placed on the left index finger for the measurement of PI and PVI.

-Anaesthesia was terminated at the end of the surgical procedure.
-Neuromuscular blockade was terminated with IV sugammadex.
-Patients who fulfilled extubation conditions were transferred to the recovery room after extubation.
-They were discharged to the ward after reaching a Modified Aldrete score of 12.
+Anaesthesia was discontinued at the end of surgery.
+Neuromuscular blockade was reversed using IV sugammadex.
+Patients who met extubation criteria were transferred to the recovery room and later discharged to the ward after achieving a Modified Aldrete score of 12.

 Enrollment